pete312/omnishare/readme.md

+# Omni Share
-# Basic fileshare for anything I need.
+Basic fileshare for anything I need to host on internal network.